 Approved visitors will be screened for symptoms of, or known exposure to, COVID-19 prior to entering the facility per Emerson’s Screening Policy.

 - Patients admitted in the hospital are allowed one visitor at a time.
-All visitors must be 18 years old or older.
+All visitors, with the exception of siblings visiting the postpartum unit, must be 18 years old or older.
 Patients are still encouraged to remain closely connected to their loved ones through virtual means (e.g. phone, FaceTime).